 faqs on types of black tea

-q.
-What are the different kinds of black tea?
+q. what are the main types of black tea?

 q. what are the health benefits of black tea?